njcleri/njcleri/README.md

 ### Nikko J. Cleri - PhD Student at Texas A&M University

 Welcome to my GitHub!
 I am an astronomy PhD student at Texas A&M University, where I study emission-line galaxies.
-My current works include a study of near-infrared star-formation through hydrogen emission lines in the Paschen series, and a study of a population of extremely high ionization HeII and NeV emitting galaxies.
+I currently study emission-line galaxies with a focus on rest-frame UV/optical spectra of high-redshift galaxies.
+I primarily use data from JWST and HST, and is a member of the CEERS (Cosmic Evolution Early Release Science), NGDEEP (Next Generation Deep Extragalactic Exploratory Public Survey), and CLEAR (CANDELS Lyman-alpha Emission at Reionization) collaborations.

 Feel free to look through my repositories here or check out my personal website at [tx.ag/cleri](https://tx.ag/cleri).